comkin/WhisperAI/README.md

 ﻿# WhisperAI

-This repository provides Python code utilizing the `openai-whisper` library to transcribe audio files from a specified folder and save the transcripts to corresponding text files.
+This repository provides Python code utilizing the `openai-whisper` library to transcribe audio files from a specified folder and save the transcripts to corresponding text files using GPU.

 ### Installation